Uploading File in React Native

 In this post, I’ll show you how to Upload File/Image to Server with Form Data in React Native.
 This example will cover how to pick any file from the file system and upload it to the server.
 I have also shared the server-side PHP code with the React Native File upload example.

-Why I use FormData for File Uploading in React Native?
+Why use FormData for File Uploading in React Native?

-If you search for the file uploading examples in React Native over the internet you will find many examples and most of them have used external third party dependencies to upload the file on the server, but I personally try to avoid the third-party dependencies and like to find the other solution and FormData is one of them.
+When searching for file uploading examples in React Native, you will find many examples that use external third-party dependencies.
+However, I prefer to avoid them and find alternative solutions.
+One solution is to use FormData.
 The reason for avoiding third-party dependencies and using FormData is

 - Third-party dependencies can make your project bulky